-If the goal is to improve endurance, or to train newly gained movement, generally these exercises are performed 1-2x/day.
+If the goal is to improve endurance or to train newly gained movement, generally these exercises are performed 1-2x/day.

 In the strengthening phase of rehab, it may be appropriate to perform the home program every other day, or only 3-4x/week.

 Your home program will be designed individually for you, your needs, and your abilities.
-Your physical therapist is highly skilled at knowing how to modify and adapt for your specific needs, with your goals in mind.
+Your physical therapist is highly skilled at knowing how to modify and adapt to your specific needs, with your goals in mind.
 If you choose to skip days or are not committed to performing your exercises, your outcome following physical therapy may be compromised.